 8. Look for what’s good

-Focusing on positive emotions and having a half glass full (rather than empty) attitude helps you feel good in both the short term and long term.
+Focusing on positive emotions and having a glass half-full (rather than empty) attitude helps you feel good in both the short term and long term.
 Research also shows that positive emotions broaden your perceptions (helping you to see more in life), respond more flexibly and in new ways, and be more creative.

 9. Be comfortable with who you are